Vince-LD/Micro-State/README.md

     # You can implement "manual transitions" that will not be automatically called when
     # calling the `update` method because they do not explicitely depend on the current state.
     # Then can be used to force a new current state.
-    with Transition(update) as transitions:
+    with Transition(update) as transition:

-        @transitions.manual
+        @transition.manual
         def take_damage(self) -> MarioState | None:
             match self.current_state:
                 case MarioState.NORMAL: